SAP-samples/connecting-systems-services-integration-suite-codejam/README.md

 The material consists of a series of exercises.
 These exercises build on each other and should be completed in the given order.
 For example, we start by creating a simple integration flow, and we will extend it in the subsequent exercises.

+The repository includes some [slides](slides.md), which will be used when running an SAP CodeJam event.
+The slides were built using [Marp](https://github.com/marp-team/marp/) and an HTML export is included [here](slides.html).

 ## Exercises

 During the CodeJam you will complete each exercise one at a time.
 At the end of each exercise, questions are included to help you think about the content just covered and are to be discussed with the entire CodeJam class, led by the instructor, when everyone has finished that exercise.